plaidev/router-fns/README.md

 ### initHandler

 A handler which initializes request object for routing.
-It is required to called before routing.
+It is required to be called before routing.

 ```ts
 import { reduceHandlers, initHandler } from 'router-fns';